PHILADELPHIA, PA - Here’s a brief lowdown on the city’s history, food, neighborhoods, sports, beer and other key areas

 Recently, Kensington and Point Breeze have grown into newer development stories thanks to the momentum from neighboring Fishtown and Graduate Hospital, respectively.

-Philadelphia fans have known joy and heartache, anger and exultation in their 100-plus years of living with professional sports teams.
+Philadelphia fans have known joy and heartache, anger and triumph in their 100-plus years of living with professional sports teams.
 “Philadelphia is the most sophisticated, knowledgeable sports town in America.
 The fans don’t expect you to win all the time, but they demand you play hard,” said Bill Campbell, the “Dean” of Philadelphia sports, who broadcast the Phillies, Eagles, 76ers and “Big Five” basketball during his 50-year career.

 Philadelphia is one of the few cities with a professional franchise in five major league sports.
 Most of Philadelphia’s pro teams play within a few miles of Center City at the Wells Fargo Center (76ers basketball and Flyers ice hockey), Lincoln Financial Field (Eagles football) and Citizens Bank Park (Phillies baseball).
 The Philadelphia Union soccer team plays at the Talen Energy Stadium in Chester, Pennsylvania, just outside of Philadelphia.

 Residents and visitors are heading outdoors in huge numbers thanks to the activation of many under-utilized spaces in recent years—think Schuylkill River Trail, Dilworth Park, Race Street Pier, The Porch at 30th Street Station and Spruce Street Harbor Park.
-Much of the development action can be spotted in Center City and on Philadelphia’s two rivers, the Schuylkill and Delaware.
+Much of the development activities can be spotted in Center City and on Philadelphia’s two rivers, the Schuylkill and Delaware.

 Started in 2015, Indego bike share further boosted Philadelphia’s reputation as a bicycle-friendly city, where a grid layout, mostly flat terrain and 435 miles of bike lanes make it ideal for two wheels.

-It was in Philadelphia taverns that the American Revolution took hold (see City Tavern for proof), and 100 years ago, Philadelphia was known as the greatest brewing city in the Western Hemisphere, or the “Cradle of American Libation.”
+It was in Philadelphia taverns that the American Revolution took hold (see City Tavern for proof), and 100 years ago, Philadelphia was known as the most magnificent brewing city in the Western Hemisphere, or the “Cradle of American Libation.”
 In the mid-19th through the early 20th centuries, 90 breweries operated in Philadelphia proper, and another 100 operated in its environs.
 Prohibition in 1920 brought the brewery boom to an end, and the decline—and near demise—of virtually all of Philadelphia’s beer producers.